Policy last updated

-- Schools must report on career education as part of the mid-year school supplementary census in August.
+- Schools must report on career education as part of the principal survey in Term 4.

-- Schools also have a number of steps they must take to support the career pathways of students leaving school before completing Year 12, including convening a formal exit interview with a career practitioner or other relevant staff member.
+- Schools must complete a series of steps to support the career pathways of students leaving school before completing year 12, including convening a formal exit interview with a career practitioner or other relevant staff member.

-- For information on how career education funding is calculated, refer to Career Education Funding (Reference 91) of Student Resource Package – Targeted Initiatives.
+- For information on how career education funding is calculated, refer to of .

 CEF replaced managed individual pathways (MIPs) funding in 2019.

-All students in Years 7 to 12 are required to participate in planned career education activities.
-The department provides a number of career education initiatives that schools can access, including:
+All students in years 7 to 12 are required to participate in planned career education activities.
+The department provides several career education initiatives that schools can access, including:

-- My Career – a series of workshops in career self-exploration for students in Years 7 and 8
+- – a series of workshops in career self-exploration for students in years 7 and 8

-- My Career – for all Year 9 students, which provides free access to a career diagnostic tool, followed by a one-on-one career counselling session by an external qualified and accredited careers practitioner
+- – for all year 9 students, which provides free access to a career diagnostic tool, followed by a one-on-one career counselling session with an external qualified and accredited careers practitioner

-- My Career – an online careers e-portfolio for all students, which allows students to create an online career action plan and keep all of their career planning documents in one place
+- – an online careers e-portfolio for all students, which allows students to create an online career action plan and keep all of their career planning documents in one place

-All students in Years 9 to 12 are required to have:
+All students in years 9 to 12 are required to:

-- careers counselling prior to choosing their senior secondary subjects and further education and training courses.
+- participate in careers counselling prior to choosing their senior secondary subjects and further education and training courses.

-All students should have access to targeted career education and support services appropriate to their needs, including:
+All students must be provided access to targeted career education and support services appropriate to their needs, including: